IdeaUJetBrains/TestTomcatJNDIwithHibernateAndJAXRS/readme.txt

 7. Go to the ProjectSettings->Modules->Libs->Jersey
-   Press "Change version" button-> add all the Jersey libs
+   Press "Change version" button-> add all the Jersey libs (Note: delete unnecessary javax.persistence.jar if it is already present)

 8. Add all requered libs into artifact ProjectSettings->Modules->Artifacts